 Will such technological innovations eventually lead to automated highways full of robotic drivers?
 Many futurists and transportation experts think so.
 For the time being, however, no machine overlords can force Sammy Hagar to drive 55.
 But if he wants to, he can buy a GPS gadget to tell him when he should.

-Explore the links on the next page to learn more about vehicle accessories.
+Explore the links below to learn more about vehicle accessories.